radius-project/design-notes/architecture/2024-11-ucp-component-threat-model.md

 Below you will find where and how Radius stores secrets.
 We create Kubernetes Secret objects and rely on Kubernetes security measures to protect these secrets.

-1. **Creating or Updating a Cloud Provider Credential Resource**: [Azure Implementation](https://github.com/radius-project/radius/blob/95409fe179d7adca884a3fc1d82f326bc81c8da0/pkg/ucp/frontend/controller/credentials/azure/createorupdateazurecredential.go#L89), [AWS Implementation](https://github.com/radius-project/radius/blob/95409fe179d7adca884a3fc1d82f326bc81c8da0/pkg/ucp/frontend/controller/credentials/aws/createorupdateawscredential.go#L81).
+1. **Creating or Updating a Cloud Provider Credential Resource:** [Azure Implementation](https://github.com/radius-project/radius/blob/95409fe179d7adca884a3fc1d82f326bc81c8da0/pkg/ucp/frontend/controller/credentials/azure/createorupdateazurecredential.go#L89), [AWS Implementation](https://github.com/radius-project/radius/blob/95409fe179d7adca884a3fc1d82f326bc81c8da0/pkg/ucp/frontend/controller/credentials/aws/createorupdateawscredential.go#L81).
 When a **Cloud Provider Credential** resource is deployed, Radius creates a new Kubernetes Secret or updates an existing one.
 The Kubernetes Secret is deleted when the **Cloud Provider Credential** is deleted.
 We should also note that these credentials cannot be retrieved or updated through API calls.

 #### Data Serialization / Formats